Easy Watermelon Sorbet (No Ice Cream Maker Needed)

 Jump to:

-I’m learning there are two kinds of watermelon people.
-The slice it up and chill it crowd, and the “this is basically water so let’s turn it into dessert” crowd.
+I'm learning there are two kinds of watermelon people.
+The slice-it-up-and-chill-it crowd, and the "this is basically nature's candy so let's turn it into dessert" crowd.
 I am very much the latter.

 Why this watermelon sorbet works